 Our business, financial condition, results of operations, and cash flows may be impacted by a number of factors, many of which are beyond our control, including those set forth in our most recent Annual Report on Form 10-K and in our other filings with the SEC, the occurrence of any one of which could have a material adverse effect on our actual results.
 There have been no material changes to the Risk Factors previously disclosed in our Annual Report on Form 10-K and our other filings with the SEC.

 ITEM 2.
 UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

-There were no unregistered sales of the Company's equity securities during the quarter ended August 31, 2022, that were not previously reported in a Current Report on Form 8-K except as follows:
+There were no unregistered sales of the Company's equity securities during the quarter ended November 30, 2022.